Measurement of the pion form factor with CMD-3 detector and its implication to the hadronic contribution to muon (g-2)

 \section{Abstract}

-The cross section of the process $e^+e^-\to\pi^+\pi^-$ has been measured in the center of mass energy range from 0.32 to 1.2 GeV with the CMD-3 detector at the electron-positron collider VEPP-2000.
-The measurement is based on an integrated luminosity of about 88~pb$^{-1}$ out of which 62~pb$^{-1}$ constitutes a full dataset collected by CMD-3 at center-of-mass energies below 1 GeV.
-In the dominant region near $\rho$-resonance a systematic uncertainty of 0.7\% has been reached.
-The impact of presented results on the evaluation of the hadronic contribution to the anomalous magnetic moment of muon is discussed.
+The cross section of the process $e^+e^-\to\pi^+\pi^-$ has been measured in the center-of-mass energy range from 0.32 to 1.2 GeV with the CMD-3 detector at the electron-positron collider VEPP-2000.
+The measurement is based on an integrated luminosity of about 88~pb$^{-1}$, of which 62~pb$^{-1}$ represent a complete dataset collected by CMD-3 at center-of-mass energies below 1 GeV.
+In the dominant region near the $\rho$ resonance a systematic uncertainty of 0.7\% was achieved.
+The implications of the presented results for the evaluation of the hadronic contribution to the anomalous magnetic moment of the muon are discussed.

-The $e^+e^-\to\pi^+\pi^-$ process is the dominant channel of the hadron production in $e^+e^-$ annihilation at the center-of-mass energies, $\sqrt{s}$, below 1 GeV.
-Several sub-percent precision measurements of the $e^+e^-\to\pi^+\pi^-$ cross section exist, done at $e^+e^-$ colliders via energy scan \cite{CMD-2:2003gqi,CMD-2:2005mvb,Aulchenko:2006dxz,CMD-2:2006gxt} or ISR technique \cite{KLOE:2008fmq,KLOE:2010qei,KLOE:2012anl,KLOE-2:2017fda, BaBar:2012bdw,BESIII:2015equ}.
-Some disagreement is observed between these measurements at few percent level, beyond quoted systematic errors.

-The most known and important application of $e^+e^-\to\pi^+\pi^-$ cross section is its use for the calculation of the hadronic contribution to muon anomalous magnetic moment $a_\mu$, where it is responsible for about 3/4 of the total value and gives dominant contribution to uncertainty of the SM prediction for $a_\mu$~\cite{Keshavarzi:2019abf,Davier:2019can,Aoyama:2020ynm}.
+The $e^+e^-\to\pi^+\pi^-$ process is the dominant channel of hadron production in $e^+e^-$ annihilation at center-of-mass energies, $\sqrt{s}$, below 1 GeV.
+The best known and most important application of the $e^+e^-\to\pi^+\pi^-$ cross section is its use for the calculation of the hadronic contribution to the anomalous magnetic moment of the muon $a_\mu=(g_\mu-2)/2$.